A bond is an “IOU” issued by an entity when it needs to borrow money.

 Always keep in mind that inter-market relationships govern currency price action.

-In this case, bond yields actually serve as an excellent indicator of the strength of a nation’s stock market, which increases demand of the nation’s currency.
+Bond yields actually serve as an excellent indicator of the strength of a nation’s stock market, which increases demand for the nation’s currency.

 For example, U.S. bond yields gauge the performance of the U.S. stock market, thereby reflecting the demand for the U.S. dollar.